By Wendy C. Brooks, DVM, DipABVP

 ADVANTAGE MULTI® made by Bayer

 Moxidectin is another relative of ivermectin.
-Two products use moxidectin to prevent heartworm infection: Advantage Multi® is available for both dogs and cats as a topical, and Proheart6® is available only for dogs as an injection.
+Four products use moxidectin to prevent heartworm infection: Advantage Multi® which is available for both dogs and cats as a topical, Coraxis® which is available for dogs as a topical, and Proheart6® and Proheart12 which are available for dogs as long-acting injections.

 Advantage Multi® combines moxidectin with imidacloprid, the flea-killing ingredient in Advantage®, to create a broad spectrum anti-parasite product for both dogs and cats.
 Advantage® and Advantage Multi® are made by the same manufacturer (Bayer).
 Advantage Multi® prevents heartworm infection, kills roundworms, hookworms, and whipworms.
 The imidacloprid will kill fleas.
-Advantage Multi carries approval for use in heartworm positive dogs, meaning that it can be used to kill microfilaria in an active heartworm infection.
+Advantage Multi® actually carries approval for use in heartworm positive dogs, meaning that it can be used to kill microfilaria in an active heartworm infection.
+Coraxis® is a similar product except that it consists only of moxidectin and has no flea-killing properties; it is a topical dewormer and heartworm preventive only.
+Coraxis® is made only for dogs.

 See more information on Advantage Multi.